 Temple Emanu-El Early Childhood Education Center actively supports breastfeeding.
 Mothers may come to the Early Childhood Education Center to feed their babies directly.
 The rocking chair in the room provides a comfortable place to breastfeed their infant.
 Mothers may also provide their breast milk in ready-to-feed sanitary containers.
-The container should be labeled with the infants name and date.
+The container should be labeled with the infant's name, date and time milk was expressed.
 It may be stored in the refrigerator for no longer than 48 hours (or no more than 24 hours if the breast milk was previously frozen.
 Staff will gently mix, not shake the milk, before feeding to the baby.